Kong/kongponents/docs/components/catalog.md

 }
 ```

-::: tip NOTE
+:::tip NOTE
 The loading state is handled automatically.
-When the `fetcher` is called the internal loading state
-is triggered and will be resolved when the fetcher returns.
-You can override this behavior using the
+When the `fetcher` is called the internal loading state is triggered and will be resolved when the fetcher returns.
+You can override this behavior using the `loading` prop.
-`loading` prop.
 :::

 ### initialFetcherParams